Audio accessories like cables and speaker wire are some of the most overpriced and hyped things you can buy.

 Simplified speaker wire size & length table

-This does make a few assumptions, though: most people almost never use their amplifier & speakers at maximum power & volume, so you’re generally fine with the recommendations listed here.
+This does make a few assumptions, though: most people rarely use their amplifier & speakers at maximum power & volume, so you’re generally fine with the recommendations listed here.

 Also, most people do not run extra pairs of speakers in parallel on the same wire which would require wire 2 gauges bigger due to twice the power (and electrical current) being supplied on the same wire.